 OSLO contains a special return-coordinates command (rco) that overrules the above convention.
 If no argument is given, or the argument is equal to the current surface number, the vertex of the next surface is placed on the z-axis of the current base coordinate system.
 If the argument is a previous surface number, the vertex of the next surface is placed on the z-axis of the previous local coordinate system, unless the surface is specifically designated to always use the base coordinate system for rco.
-In both cases the thickness of the rco is applied OSLO will automatically recalculate the thickness of the rco surface to include the surface shift along the axis (the offset value due to the rco).
+In both cases the thickness of the current surface gives the distance along the z-axis to the next vertex.
+In many cases when the rco is applied OSLO will automatically recalculate the thickness of the rco surface to include the surface shift along the axis (the offset value due to the rco).
 When OSLO makes that adjustment it is to maintain the location of the succeeding surface location.
 In many cases when an rco is removed OSLO will reverse this process and adjust the former rco surface thickness to maintain the succeeding surface location.

 In a normal system, the next surface is expressed in the local coordinate system of the current surface, that is, the thickness is measured along the z-axis of the local coordinate system.
-However, OSLO also has a return\coordinates command (rco) that causes the thickness to be measured along the z-axis of the base coordinate system of the current surface.
+However, OSLO also has a return_coordinates command (rco) that causes the thickness to be measured along the z-axis of the base coordinate system of the current surface.
 An option to the command allows you to measure the thickness along the z-axis of any previous local coordinate system.
-Thus you can, for example, refer the coordinates globally.
-Return\coordinates are not the same as global coordinates; you cannot transform back and forth between local and global coordinates when using rco.
+Thus you can, for example, refer the coordinates of any surface to some base surface (e.g. surface 1).
+This provides a way to specify coordinates globally.
+Return_coordinates are not the same as global coordinates; you cannot transform back and forth between local and global coordinates when using rco.